pauldmccarthy/fsleyes/userdoc/overlays.rst

 The following settings are available for volume overlays:

-- **Resolution** This slider allows you to re-sample the image to a lower resolution for display purposes.
-The resolution is specified in millimetres.

 - **Volume** If your image is 4D, you can select the displayed volume with this slider [*]_.